corinnebosley/cartopy/docs/source/matplotlib/intro.rst

 Beautifully simple maps
 -----------------------

-Cartopy has exposed an interface to enable easy map creation using matplotlib.
+Cartopy has exposed an interface to enable easy map creation using Matplotlib.
-Creating a basic map is as simple as telling matplotlib to use a specific map projection, and then adding some coastlines to the axes:
+Creating a basic map is as simple as telling Matplotlib to use a specific map projection, and then adding some coastlines to the axes:

 .. plot::